mattpshields/matthewshields.co.uk/content/writing/2020-03-29-in-a-day-challenge-1-netlify-cms-variable-types-gatsby.md.md

 post_type: post
 title: Netlify CMS Variable Types and Gatsby
 short_description: >-
-  Missing the flexible content approach of my CMS past, I really wanted to bring this flexibility to my Netlify CMS site.
-In this post I break down how I approached using Netlify CMS's Variable Types to achieve this, and what you would have to do to achieve the same thing.
+  Missing a flexible content approac, I really wanted to bring this to my Netlify CMS site.
+In this post I break down how I approached this using Netlify CMS's Variable Types, and what you would have to do to achieve the same thing.
 date: 2020-03-29T18:12:27.948Z
 slug: netlify-cms-variable-types-gatsby
 ---